raykostantchev/rayko_research_group/content/positions/Masters/index.md

 ### Salary
-MSc students will be paid **10,000NTD per month** as a minimum (but not funding now).
+MSc students will be paid **10,000 to 15,000 NTD per month** as a minimum.
 However, getting good results will increase your salary
 - Acceptance of first author publications will increase your monthly salary by 500NTD, or more for high quality journals.
 - Actively improving your English will also be rewarded.
 - Contributions to publications of other NSYSU professors will also be rewarded (between 100-300NTD).